top of page

 Hunter Brogna

-Hunter Brogna is a Kentucky Science and Engineering Foundation Fellow, where his role entails creating web pages and a databank to house datasets from researchers.
+Hunter Brogna is the Lead Software Engineer for Kentucky Science and Engineering Foundation, where he presides over the CAPTIVATE-KY project.
+His role entails creating the web portal and databank to house datasets from Kentucky researchers.

 His background is in full-stack development with creating websites and instituting cybersecurity measures into various systems.